rodaisol/rodai/README.md

 - **Raydium**: [Buy RODAI on Raydium](https://raydium.io/swap/?inputCurrency=sol&outputCurrency=GdbyLsNKHKLXTZVEo8QrGKVmrexEeZUYvhpSfuZ9TdkC&fixed=in)
 - **Jupiter**: [Buy RODAI on Jupiter](https://jup.ag/swap/SOL-RODAI_GdbyLsNKHKLXTZVEo8QrGKVmrexEeZUYvhpSfuZ9TdkC)

-## About RODKit
+## About Aerosol

-RODKit is an innovative platform under development, designed to empower the Solana blockchain community.
+Aerosol is an innovative platform under development, designed to empower the Solana blockchain community.
 It serves as a foundational tool for creating and maintaining community tokens, providing a comprehensive suite of features not just for token creation but also for fostering and sustaining vibrant communities.

 ### Payment Flexibility

-Users will have the flexibility to access RODKit services using $RODAI, SOL, and stablecoins.
+Users will have the flexibility to access Aerosol services using $RODAI, SOL, and stablecoins.
 This inclusive approach ensures that a wide range of users can engage with our platform, leveraging the payment method that best suits their needs:

 - **$RODAI Payments:** Transactions with $RODAI will directly support the ecosystem.
 A portion of these transactions will be allocated to the treasury to help cover operation costs and sustain and expand our platform.
 Additionally, a part will also be burned, contributing to the reduction of the $RODAI supply and enhancing its value.